iclr-blogposts/2024/_posts/2024-05-07-is-mappo-all-you-need.md

 Multi-Agent Reinforcement Learning (MARL) is a approach where multiple agents are trained using reinforcement learning algorithms within the same environment.
 This technique is particularly useful in complex systems such as robot swarm control, autonomous vehicle coordination, and sensor networks, where the agents interact to collectively achieve a common goal.

 In the multi-agent scenarios, agents typically have a limited field of view to observe their surroundings.
 This restricted field of view can pose challenges for agents in accessing global state information, potentially leading to biased policy updates and subpar performance.
-These multi-agent scenarios are generally modeled as Decentralized Partially Observable Markov Decision Processes (Dec-POMDP).
+These multi-agent scenarios are generally modeled as Decentralized Partially Observable Markov Decision Processes (Dec-POMDP) <d-cite key="png2009pomdps"></d-cite>.

 Despite the successful adaptation of numerous reinforcement learning algorithms and their variants to cooperative scenarios in the MARL setting, their performance often leaves room for improvement.
 A significant challenge is the issue of non-stationarity.
 Specifically, the changing policies of other agents during training can render the observation non-stationary from the perspective of any individual agent, significantly hindering the policy optimization of MARL.
 This has led researchers to explore methods that can utilize global information during training without compromising the agents’ ability to rely solely on their respective observations during execution.
 The simplicity and effectiveness of the Centralized Training with Decentralized Execution (CTDE) paradigm have garnered considerable attention, leading to the proposal of numerous MARL algorithms based on CTDE, thereby making significant strides in the field of MARL.

 ###  From PPO to Multi-agent PPO

-**Proximal Policy Optimization (PPO)** is a single-agent policy gradient reinforcement learning algorithm.
+**Proximal Policy Optimization (PPO)** <d-cite key="schulman2017proximal"></d-cite> is a single-agent policy gradient reinforcement learning algorithm.
 Its main idea is to constrain the divergence between the updated and old policies when conducting policy updates, in order to ensure not overly large update steps.

-**Independent PPO (IPPO)** extends PPO to multi-agent settings where each agent independently learns using the single-agent PPO objective.
+**Independent PPO (IPPO)** <d-cite key="de2020independent"></d-cite> extends PPO to multi-agent settings where each agent independently learns using the single-agent PPO objective.
 In IPPO, agents do not share any information or use any multi-agent training techniques.
 Each agent $i$:

 Interacts with the environment and collects its own set of trajectories $\tau_i$ Estimates the advantages $$\hat{A}_i$$ and value function $$V_i$$ using only its own experiences